PAWS Mission & Vision

 While the role of PAWS staff is the health and well-being of all animals during their stay at Animal Control, the ACOs are responsible for picking up strays, addressing animal abuse and complaint calls, dealing with wildlife issues and working with the community to ensure the animals and community members remain safe.

 Operating out of their homes in Plaquemines Parish, and in cooperation with the Southern Animal Foundation (SAF), founders Laura Hutchinson and Robin Pannagle began picking up stray dogs and pulling dogs from Plaquemines Animal Control.
 At the time, all animals at Animal Control that were not claimed by their owners were euthanized thus leaving the parish with a 100% kill rate.

 PAWS was officially founded as a 501c3 non-profit organization operating out of a small warehouse-like space in Belle Chasse near the Navy Base.

-PAWS officially became the Plaquemines adoption partner via a contract for services of $87,000.
+PAWS officially became the Plaquemines adoption partner.

 Plaquemines Parish built a state of the art, green facility on F. Edward Hebert Blvd in Belle Chasse.
 The building housed both PAWS and Plaquemines Animal Control.
 Though separated only by a door, these two operations were managed independently with different animal care policies and procedures.